 Click the Keyboard Shortcut pop-up menu, then choose a shortcut to ask Siri.

 To create your own shortcut, click the Keyboard Shortcut pop-up menu, choose Customize, then press the keys you want to use.
 For example, you could press Option-Z.

 Choose the language and dialect that you want to use to ask Siri; Siri will use the same language and dialect to speak to you.
-Siri is not available in all languages or regions.
+Siri is not available in all languages or countries or regions.